Nadal still untouchable as he claims 11th French title

 Thiem undid all his good work in the next game, netting an easy volley on the first point and gifting Nadal three more unforced errors to hand over the first set.

-Nadal had never lost in the 112 best-of-five-set matches in which he had won the opening set and Thiem dropped serve early in the second with another over-cooked backhand.

-There was still fight in Thiem, though, and he had a break point when Nadal served at 4-2 — a game in which the Spaniard was warned for taking too long to serve.
+Although Thiem dropped serve early in the second with another backhand error, there was still fight him, though.
+He had a break point when Nadal served at 4-2 — a game in which the Spaniard was warned for taking too long to serve.

 But Nadal held with some clever drop shots and after taking the second set it merely became a race against time to finish off Thiem before the rain arrived.

-Note: (This story has been corrected to remove incorrect stat in paragraph 21)